Chaim Noy

 Aikido

-I earned my B.A. in Biblical Studies and Psychology at the Bar-Ilan University, Israel, and studied for Ph.D. in Philosophy in the Department of Psychology at the Hebrew University of Jerusalem under the supervision of Profs.
-Amia Lieblich and Yoram Bilu.
-I studied Clinical Psychology and did my training in psychodynamic child psychotherapy in Jerusalem.
-I then spent a year as a Rothschild Postdoctoral Fellow at Swarthmore College, with Prof. Ken Gergen, and at University of Pennsylvania (PENN), with Prof. Dan Ben-Amos.
-I spent two more postdoctoral fellowships at the Department of Sociology and Anthropology, and the Department of Communication at the Hebrew University (Ginsburg Postdoctoral Fellowship), and at the Department of Communication at the University of Haifa (Faculty of Social Science Postdoctoral Fellowship).
-I then spent a number of very meaningful years as an Independent Scholar, teaching variously at The Hebrew University, Jerusalem, at Sapir College in the Negev, and at the David Yellin Teachers’ College, Jerusalem.
-In 2009, Sapir College became my permanent academic home, and I feel very happy and furtunate for this being the case.
+I earned my B.A. in Biblical Studies and Psychology at the Bar-Ilan University, Israel (1996), and studied for a Ph.D. in the Department of Psychology at the Hebrew University of Jerusalem under the supervision of Prof. Amia Lieblich and Prof. Yoram Bilu.
+(2002) I studied Clinical Psychology and did my training in psychodynamic child psychotherapy in Jerusalem.
+I then spent a year (2001-2002) as a Rothschild Postdoctoral Fellow at Swarthmore College, with Prof. Ken Gergen, and at the University of Pennsylvania (UPENN), with Prof. Dan Ben-Amos.
+I completed two additional postdoctoral fellowships in Israel (2002-2004) in the Department of Sociology and Anthropology, and the Department of Communication at the Hebrew University (Ginsburg Postdoctoral Fellowship), and at the Department of Communication at the University of Haifa (Faculty of Social Science Postdoctoral Fellowship).
+In 2007 I was hired as faculty at the Deprtment of Communication in Sapir College, and in 2009 as a Senior Lecturer there.
+Since then, three figures have formatively inspired my scholarly development in the field of language and social interaction (conceived broadly): Prof. Shoshana Blum-Kulka, Prof. Brenda Danet, and Prof. Tamar Katriel.
+In 2012 I was granted tenure at the rank of Associate Professor in the Department of Communication at the University of South Florida (USF), Tampa, Florida.

-2011-2012 - The Ruth Meltzer Distinguished Fellowship, the Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania, USA.
+2011-2012 – The Ruth Meltzer Distinguished Fellowship and the Nancy S. and Laurence E. Glick Teaching Fellowship, The Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania, USA.

 2010 - Prix Jean Widmer.
 Fribourg University, Fribourg, Switzerland.